OpenID Connect Client and Token Propagation Quickstart

 # Tell Dev Services for Keycloak to import the realm file

-# This property is not effective when running the application in JVM or Native modes but only in dev and test modes.
+# This property is ineffective when running the application in JVM or Native modes but only in dev and test modes.

 quarkus.keycloak.devservices.realm-path=quarkus-realm.json